 The Black Body and Technology

 How is the black body conceptualised and subjected to racialised forms of profiling in the age of algorithms and machine learning?
-Our panellists discuss this theme, addressing issues of gender and sexuality, Trans-humanism and Afro futurist thought.
+Our panellists discuss this theme, addressing issues of migration, Trans-humanism and Afro futurist thought.

 15:45 – 16:45

 What exactly is blackness and how is it constructed, interrogated and negotiated online, across national borders, on global platforms with local features?
 What role do broader social justice issues play in contemporary constructions of blackness?

 Kadian Pow, Dr Sanjay Sharma & Kui Kihoro Mackay

 Please click here for a downloadable PDF of the schedule.